-For indicators of liver or kidney disease, the dog’s drooling might also come with diarrhea, vomiting, difficulty going to the bathroom and lethargy.
+For liver or kidney disease indicators, the dog’s drooling might also come with diarrhea, vomiting, difficulty going to the bathroom, and lethargy.
 Only regular vet visits can diagnosis this with certainty.
 The earlier your vet can catch this kind of problem, the easier it will be to treat and control.

 How Can You Help a Boston Terrier that’s Drooling Too Much?

-You can put things around your pooch’s neck like a bib or bandana to soak up the dribble.
+You can put things around your pooch’s neck, like a bib or bandana, to soak up the dribble.
 But, it might be good to get an absorbent mat to put under the dog too.
-Remember, whatever things absorb the dog’s dribble, it’s important to wash everything on a consistent basis.
+Remember, whatever things absorb the dog’s dribble, it’s important to wash everything consistently.

-If you don’t stay on top of this, it could create a colony of bacteria and other moldy growth, which can create more serious health issues.
+If you don’t stay on top of this, it could create a colony of bacteria and other moldy growth, creating more serious health issues.